 Seventh commandment: Hand drinks and food to the front of the car

-Feel free to eat as much as you want too.
+Feel free to eat as much as you want, too.
 The backseat is your smorgasbord!
-(This should also be one of the commandments of a road trip)
+(This should also be one of the commandments of a road trip.)

 Eighth commandment: Stay out of the rear-view mirror

 Sometimes something comes up.
 Will that shop be open that late?
 Where can we go for a last-minute swim?
-The driver can’t research while driving, the co-pilot is busy doing other things, so it’s up to you.
+The driver can’t research while driving, and the co-pilot is busy doing other things, so it’s up to you.
 Take out your smartphone and search for the needed information.

 As a group, thou shalt… the tenth and last of the commandments of a Road Trip